CHENWenwen19/co-training_for_autonomous-driving/README.md

-# co-training_for_automated-driving
+# co-training_for_autonomous-driving
-This code is for paper Robust Object Detection for Automated Driving based on Semi-supervised Learning.
+This code is for paper Robust Object Detection for Autonomous Driving based on Semi-supervised Learning.